Yemen

 The ICRC has been in Yemen since 1962, providing aid in collaboration with the Yemen Red Crescent Society.
 We focus on projects improving health, water and sanitation in vulnerable communities; helping people to become financially independent; organizing the return of detainees; and clearing areas of explosive remnants of war.

-people benefited from the ICRC’s various economic security activities, which include providing food, essential household items, unconditional cash assistance, and livelihood cash grants and vouchers, and vaccinating livestock.
+People benefited from different ICRC economic security activities, including food rations, essential household items, unconditional cash assistance, livelihood cash grants and vouchers, and livestock vaccination.

 Stories from the people we serve and our staff